Connect to the love within you and share that with your spouses, significant others, and children.

 The ‘back to basics’ for me is that when I accomplished something I was not being independent, I was being competent.
 Now I know why I had felt a sense that something was off when people said, “She is so independent.”
 In my perception this was confusing.
 I was still connected with myself enough to know that I needed other human beings and I was “dependent” on my caregivers.
 Actually, to tell me I was independent negated my competency and made my dependency needs not okay.

 But, like most children, I lived up to the predictions of my caregivers.
 Even though I may have been misguided, I’ve tried to live my life as an independent sovereign being.
 I’ve done my best not to need anyone and to make sure that whatever I was competent at was done very quietly.
 This core belief has not been a healthy one.
-I became a human doing so as to not ‘need anything or anyone,’ which is such a lie.
-It also disconnected me from my spiritual being – my soul.
+Rather than being a human being, I became a 'human doing' so as to not ‘need anything or anyone,’ which is such a lie.
+Believing I didn't need others also disconnected me from my spiritual being – my soul.

 Out of this fog I claim my interdependence.
 I am a spiritual being having this human experience.
 I have been created as a social being that needs others to give and receive love, for companionship, for health, to give meaning and make life worth living.
 I claim my interdependence and in that I know that we are connected to each other.
 Everyone and everything is part of the same stuff that life is made from, whatever you want to call it.
 What we do and don’t do has an impact for good or ill to those we love and those we encounter in our daily lives.